 —PoliPundit, "A Reverse Bradley Effect?," PoliPundit.com, January 4, 2008

-Just in case you've been updating your Facebook page for the past year and so are one of the four people who haven't yet heard about the "Bradley effect," it refers to a African American politician named Tom Bradley who was ahead in the polls going into the 1982 election for governor of California, but ended up losing to his white opponent.
+Just in case you've been updating your Facebook page for the past year and so are one of the four people who haven't yet heard about the "Bradley effect," it refers to a African American politician named Tom Bradley who was ahead in the polls going into the 1982 election for governor of California, but ended up losing to his white opponent (by jordan).
 Some folks have speculated that a few white voters will tell a pollster that they intend to vote for a black candidate so as not to appear racist, but then in the ballot booth they switch to the white candidate, thus the poll discrepancy.
 Here's the earliest citation I could find for this:

 In Virginia, "I think a lot of people cast their votes on race, and it's something that's not easily measured by polls," said pollster Brad Coker.
 "People are not going to freely admit they're racists to strangers."

 The theory even has a name: "The Bradley effect," for Los Angeles Mayor Tom Bradley, a black Democrat who led in the polls in his 1982 race for governor only to lose narrowly to his white opponent, George Deukmejian.